MikaSaddam/GaCD_Week4/CodeBook.md

 11. Drop the Observation Type from the data set as it is not required for this part of the process

-12. Use the dplyr function summaris_each to do the clever multi-column summary
+12. Use the dplyr function summarise_each to do the clever multi-column summary

 ### Output